Microsoft/GalaxyExplorer/README.md

 #GE_POIMaker Tool

-The GE_POIMaker tool can be used help create new point of interest billboard image files.
+The GE_POIMaker tool can be used to help create new point of interest billboard image files.
 This tool is located as a seperate project within the solution.
 It can be used to create one-off POI billboard .png files or to batch create all POI files when necessary.
 The current POI files were generated with this tool's default settings, and can be used to create new content quickly and easily.

-The GE_POIMaker can also be used to experiment with colors, font sizes and other effects by clicking the "Show advanced controls".
+The GE_POIMaker can also be used to experiment with colors, font sizes and other effects by clicking the "Show advanced controls" checkbox.
 Please consult the tooltips on each control for help on that specific control.

 The GE_POIMaker tool references the Orbitron font, but will use a default font if Orbitron is not installed on the development system.